jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 of common suspicious APIs, whereby they abuse (otherwise\-presumed) benign features of the Windows API to achieve code execution.
+This work was covered by Hacki9\.
+In March 2021, Rich Warren and Sander Laarhoven published a blog post titled RIFT: Detection capabilities for recent F5 BIG\-IPBIG\-IQ iControl REST API vulnerabilities CVE\-2021\-22986\.
+In this post, they discuss the wild exploitation attempts and detection logic for the F5 BIG\-IPBIG\-IQ iControl REST API vulnerabilities CVE\- 2021\-22986\.
+On April 23rd 2021, our Research and Intelligence Fusion Team (RIFT) published some statistics around deployment of Pulse Connect Secure versions in the wild.
+The hope was that by releasing these statistics, RIFT could help to highlight the risk to enterprises around outdated versions of Pulse Connect Secure, which are being actively exploited by state\-level threat actors.
+This message further amplifies the concerns shared in this joint advisory from CISA, the NSA, and the FBI from April 15th, which discussed CVE\-2019\-11510, in addition to subsequently\- disclosed vulnerabilities including CVE\-2021\-22893\.
-This work was covered by Hacki9\.In March 2021, Rich Warren and Sander Laarhovenpublished a blog post titled RIFT: Detection capabilities for recent F5 BIG\-IPBIG\-IQ iControl REST API vulnerabilities CVE\-2021\-22986\.
-In this post, they discuss the wild exploitation attempts and detection logic for the F5 BIG\-IPBIG\-IQ iControl REST API vulnerabilities CVE\- 2021\-22986\.Response Fails What we see with our clients, and their fails, preparation will save you a ton of $$$, heartache, maybe your sanity and job, and Aaron Crawford presented, Exploring the Hacker Mentality for Positive Solutions, both at BSides Oklahoma.
-In June 2021, Michael Gough also presented his Incident Response Fails talk at BSides SATX.In May 2021, our Research and Intelligence Fusion Team (including fumik0\_) published RM3 Curiosities of the wildest banking malware \- a blog post resulting from over 2 years of their work tracking the Gozi malware
+In April 2021, Michael Gough presented Incident Response Fails What we see with our clients, and their fails, preparation will save you a ton of $$$, heartache, maybe your sanity and job, and Aaron Crawford presented, Exploring the Hacker Mentality for Positive Solutions, both at BSides Oklahoma.
+In June 2021, Michael Gough also presented his Incident Response Fails talk at BSides SATX.
+In May 2021, our Research and Intelligence Fusion Team (including fumik0\_) published RM3 Curiosities of the wildest banking malware \- a blog post resulting from over 2 years of their work tracking the Gozi malware